una/personal-goals/README.md

 10. Use web components
 11. Be kinder

-# August 16, 2015
+# August 23, 2015

-### This Week's Focus: Deeper Understanding of Photo Manipulation
+### This Week's Focus: Prep for Europe

 ## Things I'll do This Week:

+- [ ] Start blog on explaining my flavor of Sass with CS
-- [ ] Watch [this](https://www.youtube.com/watch?v=cpDqc5KPk7U) video on CSS Animation (40 mins)
+- [ ] Review/Publish blog on Internet is a Hack
-- [ ] Update terminal aliases for current workflow / review it
+- [ ] Buy some nice headphones
+- [ ] Monday: Elyse & Jeffery's save the dates
 - [ ] Read/listen to [this](http://www.w3.org/TR/filter-effects/) to understand filters better
 - [ ] Go through all PRs (check sass director)
 - [ ] Work on [Functional Programming](http://jhusain.github.io/learnrx/) course
-- [x] Finish Ch.3 YDKJS
-- [ ] Create Yeoman Generator for Gulp Env.
 - [ ] Better outline of GH for Designers Ideas
 - [ ] Apply to speak @ [Craft Conf](http://craft-conf.com/2016/about)
-- [x] Continue reading CSS Secrets
-- [ ] Work on Slides on CSS Filters/Blend Modes
-- [x] Finish blog post: Internet is a Hack
 - [ ] Deal with returning Pencil
+- [ ] Finish talk on CSS Filters/Blend Modes
+- [ ] Review Performance talk
+- [ ] Review OSDesign Talk
+- [ ] Sort out stay in London
+- [ ] Figure out tickets to Bruge/Brussels
+- [ ] Sort out FOWD & CSS Conf talk info
+- [ ] Return Madewell sandals

 ### Things I'll Do in the Future:
 - [x] Set up yeoman generator